Tuition and Fees

 Who pays: Undergraduate students taking the ALEKS PPL mathematics placement assessment

-What's covered: Mathematics course placement assessment and six-week prep and learning module to review, practice and improve, and up to four retests
+What’s covered: Mathematics course placement assessment and six-week prep and learning module to place, practice, improve and enroll.
+Up to four retests may be taken.

 Post Office Box

 Cost: $45 per box per semester, $90 annual, $30 summer only

 Who pays: Students who wish to receive U.S. Postal Service mail on campus may rent a post office box in the full-service post office in Constitution Hall.
 USPS mail is delivered on campus to post office boxes only, not to street addresses.
 The fee can be paid at the campus post office, at UAOnline, or at the Bursar’s Office in Signers’ Hall.